Charles Leclerc wins Bahrain Grand Prix as Max Verstappen fails to finish

 After an off-season which brought a significant overhaul to F1’s rules and regulations, designed to increase overtaking opportunities and make the racing more competitive, Leclerc and Verstappen’s thrilling duel earlier in the race offered a glimpse that the changes had been successful.

 Leclerc led from the opening lap, in which held off the charging Verstappen down the inside of Turn 1, and began to pull away from the Red Bull car.
-But the Monegasque driver came under pressure following the first set of pit stops, as he came back onto the track to see Verstappen bearing down on him in his mirrors.
+But the Monegasque driver came under pressure following the first set of pit stops, as he returned to the track to see Verstappen bearing down on him in his mirrors.

 It led to four laps of thrilling, wheel-to-wheel action, as Verstappen surged into the lead only for Leclerc to retake P1 four corners later.
 In the end, it did Verstappen and Red Bull more harm than good and the Dutchman had to drop away as he wore down his soft tyres.